The Road to Parity has provided funding to its first batch of entrepreneurs, setting them on a path to break free from extreme poverty.

 This included looking at the per head household income, the size of the household, the number relying on the sole breadwinner and level of education.
 Priority has also been given to female entrepreneurs and those with disabilities.

 “This is a very tough call.
-Of course, you can’t help everyone, and you need to make sure that the people being selected are the most in need,’’ said Jonathan Hill, Founder and Chairman of The Road to Parity.
+Of course, you can’t help everyone, and you need to make sure that the people being selected are the most in need,’’ said Jonathan Hill, Founder of The Road to Parity.
 “One of the things we discovered when we were assessing families is that some were living on less than 10 pounds (12.5 USD) per person per month.
 This is heartbreaking and we want to try to help as many of these people as we can.”

 Before the initiative, the beneficiaries would generally be scraping a living from intermittent or very low paid labour.